 DM v East Sussex NHS Trust

 Represented the claimant in an unfair dismissal claim involving the dismissal of a porter by an NHS Trust following allegations that he had sexually assaulted a patient.
-ET ordered reinstatement of the claimant and awarded a sum representing the payment that the claimant would have received but for his dismissal.
+Tribunal ordered reinstatement of the claimant and awarded a sum representing the payment that the claimant would have received but for his dismissal.
 Judgment available here.